daleysoftware/pickle-migrate/README.md

 ## License

-`pickleMIGRATE` is available under the MIT license.
+`pickle-migrate` is available under the MIT license.
 See the LICENSE file for more information.